 - PSYCH 200: Child Development or PSYCH 199: Development Across the Lifespan

 - BIOL 200: Human Biology and BIOLB 200: Human Biology Lab

 - PHYS 101: Physics for Nonscientists or CHEM 106: Chemistry Essentials is recommended

 Admission to the Program in Communication Sciences and Disorders

 Application to the program must be made in writing after the completion of nine credit hours of required courses in the major.
-Admission is dependent upon achievement of a minimum CSD grade-point average of 3.0 and overall undergraduate grade-point average of 3.0.
+Admission is dependent upon achievement of a minimum grade-point average of 3.0 and a minimum overall undergraduate grade-point average of 3.0.